MakeSpringWarmer/Short_Url/README.md

   - URL exceeds 2048 characters
   - Invalid URL format
   - URL not publicly accessible
+- `429 Too Many Requests`: This error occurs when the client exceeds the rate limit of 5 requests per minute.
+To avoid this error, reduce the frequency of requests or wait before retrying.

-- `500 Internal Server Error`: Database failure
+- `500 Internal Server Error`: This error indicates a problem on the server side, such as database failure or misconfiguration.

 ---